Backpacking New Zealand: My overview!

 - Be sure to check out the Southern Fiords like the Milford sounds.

-- Mosquitoes, they are everywhere – I had a war with them through my trip!
+- Mosquitoes, they are everywhere: I had a war with them through my trip – One even gave me a fat lip!

-- Swarms of sand flies in the South Island – get everywhere.
+- Swarms of sand flies in the South Island – get everywhere, seen people bitten head to toe.

-- Be wary of anybody that asks you to ‘stay for just one more’ – one more leads to being out all night long.
+- Be wary of anybody that asks you to ‘stay for just one more’ – one more leads to drinking all night long.

-- New Zealand is expensive so keep an eye on your budget.
+- New Zealand can be expensive so keep an eye on your budget.

-- There’s a lot of tectonic activity under New Zealand so you are likely to encounter earthquakes at times. (tiny rumble to devastating)
+- There’s a lot of tectonic activity under New Zealand so you are likely to encounter earthquakes at times. (tiny tremors to devastating)

 - Be careful on some hiking trips, especially in the winter and on or around mountains.